Social Security number: SSNs used in advertising

-More recently, Todd Davis distributed his SSN in advertisements for his company's LifeLock identity theft protection service, which allowed his identity to be stolen over a dozen times.
+In 2005, Todd Davis distributed his SSN in advertisements for LifeLock identity theft protection service, which allowed his identity to be stolen over a dozen times.

 List of Social Security area numbers

-List showing the geographical location of the first three digits of the Social Security numbers assigned in the United States and its territories from 1973 until June 25, 2011.
-Repeated numbers indicate that they have been transferred to another location or they're shared by more than one location.
+List showing the geographical location of the first three digits of the Social Security numbers assigned in the United States and its territories from 1936 until June 25, 2011.
+Repeated numbers indicate that they have been transferred to another location or are shared by more than one location.

 On June 25, 2011, the SSA changed the SSN assignment process to "SSN randomization".
 SSN randomization affects the SSN assignment process.
 Among its changes, it eliminates the geographical significance of the first three digits of the SSN, previously referred to as the Area Number, by no longer allocating the Area Numbers for assignment to individuals in specific states.